adamsilver/fdpb/03-book-a-flight.md

 ### Oops, We Broke The Rules

-Traditional advice says you should only use radio buttons if there are less than 7 choices, otherwise use a select box.
+Traditional advice says you should only use radio buttons if there are less than 7 choices[^], otherwise use a select box.
 Rules are good: they allow us to think less and avoid the same mistakes others have made in the past.

 But there are always exceptions to rules.
 I prefer guidance to rules.
 Unlike rules, guidance offers up everything it knows, and gives you the power to break the rules when appropriate.